mikeizbicki/ucr-cs100/textbook/tools/cppcheck/README.md

 What cppcheck can and can't do
 =============================
-##Capabilites of cppcheck
+##Capabilities of cppcheck

 * out of bounds error check as seen [below](#outofbounds)
 * class code checks
 * code exception checking
 * [memory leak checking](#memoryhole) to a certain extent
-* obselete function usage warning
+* obsolete function usage warning
 * invalid usage of STL
 * usage of [uninitialized variables](#randomvariable) and [unused functions](#uselessfunction)